LoopKit/loopdocs/docs/version/development.md

 * Some new labels
 * Some reworked sub-menus with added information or features

-If you are running the `main` or `dev` branch - your Pod is automatically transitioned to OmnipodKit.
-You will notice the user interface is a little different.
-If you are running `feat/all-managers` branch, see [Manual transition with `feat/all-managers`](#manual-transition-with-featall-managers).
+!!! warning "Pod Keep Alive v3.14.5 or later"
+    The Pod Keep Alive feature was rewritten with v3.14.5.

+    * Old Pod Keep Alive (PKA) settings are not transferred and must be reselected
+    * The RileyLink connections will be shown in the pump (Omnipod DASH) view under the Pod Keep Alive button when the RileyLink option is selected
+    * When switching Pod types and then reselecting DASH Pods, PKA Settings must be reselected

 One of the biggest things is that you can [Switch Pod Type](../loop-3/omnipod.md#switch-pod-type){: target="_blank" } between Pods without deleting the pump manager.
 That means all your configuration choices for desired notifications and type of Insulin are maintained when you change Pod Type.
-With this version of OmnipodKit, only Eros and DASH are supported.
+With the `main` (v3.14.2) branch, only Eros and DASH are supported.
+With the `dev` (3.14.3 or newer) or `next-dev` ( 3.15.0 and newer) branches, Eros, DASH and Omnipod 5 are all supported.

 !!! question "Why OmnipodKit?"
     When the initial work to add DASH to the supported pumps was started in 2021, a completely separate pump submodule was created distinct from the Classic (Eros) pump submodule.
 In other words, OmniBLE handled DASH and OmniKit handled Eros.